How to organize your roadtrip through Yosemite Park in the Sierra Nevada?

 The Yosemite Valley Loop Trail is perfect for a family outing, as are Lake Tahoe’s family beaches, ideal for safe swimming and playing.

-Yosemite and the Sierra Nevada combine breathtaking natural scenery with a multitude of activities to suit every type of traveler.
-Whether you’re looking for adventure, relaxation or family time, this iconic region of California will leave you with lasting memories.
+Yosemite and the Sierra Nevada combine breathtaking natural scenery with a multitude of activities to suit all types of traveler.
+Whether you’re looking for adventure, relaxation or family time, this iconic California region will leave you with lasting memories.
 Plan your trip now to explore these wonders!